Why it’s time to enact change on Stephen Avenue

 - Ideas/pilots may include governance concepts, programming, temporary street closures, short-term intersection improvements and economic development concepts

-Phase 3: Design and Construction
+Phase 3: Detailed Design and Phase 4: Construction

 What’s happening now: Activate and Experiment